Salient Object Detection: A Benchmark: Salient Object Detection Benchmark

-We illustrate in \figref{fig:dbStats} the statistics of the six chosen datasets.
+We illustrate in \figref{fig:dbStats} the statistics of the seven chosen datasets.
 In \figref{fig:dbStats}(a), we show the normalized distances from the centroid of salient objects to the corresponding image centers.
 We can see that salient objects in \textbf{ECCSD} have the shortest distance to image centers, while salient objects in \textbf{SED2} have the longest distances.
 This is reasonable since images in \textbf{SED2} usually have two objects aligned around opposite image borders.
-Moreover, we can see that the spatial distribution of salient objects in \textbf{JuddDB} has a larger variety than other datasets, indicating that this dataset have smaller positional bias (\ie, center-bias of salient objects and border-bias of background regions).
+Moreover, we can see that the spatial distribution of salient objects in \textbf{JuddDB} has a larger variety than other datasets, indicating that this dataset has smaller positional bias (\ie, center-bias of salient objects and border-bias of background regions).

-In \figref{fig:dbStats}(b), we aim to show the complexity of images in six benchmark datasets.
+In \figref{fig:dbStats}(b), we aim to show the complexity of images in seven benchmark datasets.
 Toward this end, we apply the segmentation algorithm by Felzenszwalb \etal~\cite{felzenszwalb2004efficient} to see how many super-pixels (\ie, homogeneous regions) can be obtained on average from salient objects and background regions of each image, respectively.
-In this manner, we can use this measure to reflect how challenging a benchmark is since massive super-pixels often indicate complex foreground objects and cluttered background.
-From \figref{fig:dbStats}(c), we can see that \textbf{JuddDB} is the most challenging benchmark since it has an average number of 493 super-pixels from the background of each image.
-On the contrary, \textbf{SED2} contains fewer number of super-pixels in foreground and background regions, indicating that images in this benchmark often contain uniform regions and are easy to process.
+In this manner, we can use this measure to reflect how challenging a benchmark dataset is since massive super-pixels often indicate complex foreground objects and cluttered background.
+From \figref{fig:dbStats}(b), we can see that \textbf{JuddDB} (followed by \textbf{PASCAL-S}) is the most challenging benchmark since it has an average number of 493 super-pixels from the background of each image.
+On the contrary, \textbf{SED2} contains fewer number of super-pixels in foreground and background regions, indicating that images in this benchmark often contain uniform regions and are relatively easier to process.

 [5]{{ }} [6]{ }

 In \figref{fig:dbStats}(c), we demonstrate the average object sizes of these benchmarks, while the size of each object is normalized by the size of the corresponding image.
 We can see that \textbf{MSRA10K} and \textbf{ECCSD} datasets have larger objects while \textbf{SED2} has smaller ones.
 In particular, we can see that some benchmarks contain a limited number of image regions with large foreground objects.
 By jointly considering the center-bias property, it becomes very easy to achieve a high precision on these images.